tHeStRyNg/calculator/README.md

 ## Contact

-For questions or feedback, you can open an issue or contact the author at info@algorithmic.one.
+For questions or feedback, you can open an issue or contact me at info@algorithmic.one.